-In clinical trials in CML, medicinal product discontinuation for medicinal product-related adverse reactions was observed in 2.4% of newly diagnosed patients, 4% of patients in late chronic phase after failure of interferon therapy, 4% of patients in accelerated phase after failure of interferon therapy and 5% of blast crisis patients after failure of interferon therapy.
-In GIST the study medicinal product was discontinued for medicinal product-related adverse reactions in 4% of patients.
+In clinical trials in CML, drug discontinuation for drug-related adverse reactions was observed in 2.4% of newly diagnosed patients, 4% of patients in late chronic phase after failure of interferon therapy, 4% of patients in accelerated phase after failure of interferon therapy and 5% of blast crisis patients after failure of interferon therapy.
+In GIST the study drug was discontinued for drug-related adverse reactions in 4% of patients.

 The adverse reactions were similar in all indications, with two exceptions.
 There was more myelosuppression seen in CML patients than in GIST, which is probably due to the underlying disease.
-In the study in patients with unresectable and/or metastatic GIST, 7 (5%) patients experienced CTC grade 3/4 GI bleeds (3 patients), intra-tumoural bleeds (3 patients) or both (1 patient).
+In the study in patients with unresectable and/or metastatic GIST, 7 (5%) patients experienced CTC grade 3/4 GI bleeds (3patients), intra-tumoural bleeds (3patients) or both (1patient).
 GI tumour sites may have been the source of the GI bleeds (see section 4.4).
 GI and tumoural bleeding may be serious and sometimes fatal.
-The most commonly reported (≥ 10%) medicinal product-related adverse reactions in both settings were mild nausea, vomiting, diarrhoea, abdominal pain, fatigue, myalgia, muscle cramps and rash.
+The most commonly reported (≥ 10%) drug-related adverse reactions in both settings were mild nausea, vomiting, diarrhoea, abdominal pain, fatigue, myalgia, muscle cramps and rash.
 Superficial oedemas were a common finding in all studies and were described primarily as periorbital or lower limb oedemas.
-However, these oedemas were rarely severe and may be managed with diuretics, other supportive measures, or by reducing the dose of imatinib.
+However, these oedemas were rarely severe and may be managed with diuretics, other supportive measures, or by reducing the dose of Imatinib.

-When imatinib was combined with high dose chemotherapy in Ph+ ALL patients, transient liver toxicity in the form of transaminase elevation and hyperbilirubinaemia were observed.
+When Imatinib was combined with high dose chemotherapy in Ph+ ALL patients, transient liver toxicity in the form of transaminase elevation and hyperbilirubinaemia were observed.
 Considering the limited safety database, the adverse events thus far reported in children are consistent with the known safety profile in adult patients with Ph+ ALL.
-The safety database in children with Ph+ ALL is very limited though no new safety concerns have been identified.
+The safety database for children with Ph+ALL is very limited though no new safety concerns have been identified.

 Miscellaneous adverse reactions such as pleural effusion, ascites, pulmonary oedema and rapid weight gain with or without superficial oedema may be collectively described as "fluid retention".
-These reactions can usually be managed by withholding imatinib temporarily and with diuretics and other appropriate supportive care measures.
+These reactions can usually be managed by withholding Imatinib temporarily and with diuretics and other appropriate supportive care measures.
 However, some of these reactions may be serious or life-threatening and several patients with blast crisis died with a complex clinical history of pleural effusion, congestive heart failure and renal failure.
 There were no special safety findings in paediatric clinical trials.